Unsupervised risk factor identification across cancer types and data modalities via explainable artificial intelligence: Methods

 Survival times were generated from Weibull distributions with group-specific parameters chosen to create clinically realistic survival patterns.
 The Weibull distribution was selected due to its flexibility in modeling various hazard functions commonly observed in medical data\supercite{plana_cancer_2022, majer_estimating_2022}.
 Event times were generated using inverse-transform sampling from the Weibull distribution:

 where $U$ follows a uniform distribution on $[0, 1]$.
 Group-specific parameters were:

 where $\rho$ represents the shape parameter and $\lambda$ the scale parameter.
+The parameters were obtained by using the CoMMpass dataset as a reference, stratifying patients by the ISS stage\supercite{greipp_international_2005}, and fitting Weibull distributions to each group.
+Through this process, we obtained a set of three group-specific survival distributions that were based on real-world evidence, which accurately reflected a clinical prognostic setting.
 To simulate realistic clinical scenarios with censoring, we introduced random censoring using exponential distribution with scale parameter $10,000$ to mirror censoring rates typical of clinical studies.
 Administrative censoring was applied at $4,000$ time units to simulate finite study follow-up periods.

 To evaluate and validate our framework's ability to train models to associate optical features with survival outcomes, we utilized a version of the MNIST Handwritten Digits dataset\supercite{e_alpaydin_optical_1998, li_deng_mnist_2012} from the UCI Machine Learning Repository (\url{https://archive.ics.uci.edu}), which contains 8$\times$8 pixel grayscale images of handwritten digits 0-9.
 To create a survival analysis setting, we excluded digit 0 and retained digits 1-9.
 Each image was normalized using standard scaling to ensure consistent feature magnitudes across the dataset.